- Oslo is strongly shaped by its natural setting: 68% of the municipal area is publicly accessible green space.

 - GDP (PPP) million: $50,984

-Developing the cultural life and skills of children and young people is also an important focus for the city.
-The municipal Oslo School of Art (Kulturskolen) offers subsidised courses and training across a broad range of arts, crafts, music, theatre and dance.
-This offers an invaluable introduction to art and culture, and is in high demand.
+Developing the cultural life and skills of children and young people is an important focus for the city.
+The municipal Oslo School of Art (Kulturskolen) offers subsidised courses and training across a broad range of arts, crafts, music, theatre and dance, which are in high demand.
+A number of cultural institutions are also involved in projects with youth and other demographics who rarely visit, encouraging them to express themselves and even consider creative sector careers.
+The Keys to the City project is one example of this.